What You Need to Know About Marketing Games For Teenagers

 by Game Marketing Genie, on 19-Apr-2022 10:26:23

-The younger generation has always been up-to-date with technological advancements.
-They're the first to hop on the bandwagon, from new social media platforms to the latest video game.
-A study by the Pew Research Center highlighted that almost 95% of teens are online, and 77% of them own a cellphone.
+The younger generation is always up-to-date with technological advancements.
+They're the first to hop on the bandwagon, from new social media platforms to the latest hyped video game.
+A study by the Pew Research Center highlighted that almost 95% of teens are online, and 77% own a cell phone.
 So, it is safe to say that Gen Z is synonymous with technology!

-If you create games for teenagers, then you need teen marketing strategies.
-These come with added factors you have to be cautious of, such as enhanced data privacy and parental consent.
+If you create games for teenagers, you need teen marketing strategies — and this is a space in which you must be cautious.
+Teen marketing includes factors you must be careful of, such as enhanced data privacy and parental consent.

 Demographics of your gamers

-It is common knowledge that many teenagers are keen video game players, regardless of their age or gender.
-More than half of teens own multiple gaming devices, and gameplay is a daily ritual.
-According to Pew Research, teens like playing games for nearly an hour.
+It is common knowledge that many teenagers are keen video game players, regardless of age or gender.
+Over half of teens own multiple gaming devices, and gameplay is a daily ritual.
+According to Pew Research, many teens play games daily for nearly an hour or more.
 A whopping 97% of 12 to 17-aged American teens play mobile, computer, web, and console games.
 While one-third of them play every day, 21% play at least 3 to 5 days a week.

 Figure 1: Teens' frequency of playing games.
 Source: Pew Research Center